MateiGanea/SPLUNK-2/README.md

 <img src="https://github.com/MateiGanea/SPLUNK-2/blob/main/screenshots/user%20j.png?raw=truee" alt="user j">

 # User J appears to be compromised.
-They should have their account password manually changed by an admin and the account and user should undergo a security audit.
+They should have their account password manually changed by an admin and the account and user should be audited.

 # APACHE WEBSERVER ATTACKS